-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) (a) (b) (c) Equity compensation plans approved by security holders (1) 8,081,984 \$ 6.30 883,416 Equity compensation plans not approved by security holders (2) 1,032,751 9.47 650,000 Total 9,114,735 \$ 6.66 1,533,416
+Number of securities to be issued upon exercise of outstanding options, warrants Weighted-average exercise price of outstanding options, warrants Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected Plan category and rights and rights in column(a)) (a) (b) (c) Equity compensation plans approved by security holders (1) 9,768,628 \$9.47 6,263,365 Equity compensation plans not approved by security holders (2) 1,166,200 \$10.74 510,251 Total 10,934,828 \$9.60 6,773,616

-- (1) As described above under "-2014 Stock Incentive Plan", the 2014 Plan includes provisions for an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2015 and continuing until, and including, the fiscal year ending December 31, 2024, with such annual increase to be equal to the least of 1,659,218 shares of our common stock, 4% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
-In each of 2019 and 2020, such annual increase was 1,659,218 shares.
-Additionally, as described above under "-2014 Employee Stock Purchase Plan", the 2014 ESPP includes provisions for an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2015 and continuing until, and including, the fiscal year ending December 31, 2024, with such annual increase to be equal to the least of 207,402 shares of our common stock, 0.5% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
-In each of 2019 and 2020, such annual increase to be equal to the least of 207,402 shares of our common stock, 0.5% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
-In each of 2019 and 2020, such annual increase was 207,402 shares. - (2) Includes (i) an option award for 590,000 shares granted to Mr. Mattessich on June 20, 2017, as an inducement material to Mr. Mattessich's acceptance of employment with the company in accordance with Nasdaq Listing Rule 5635(c)(4), with an exercise price equal to the closing price of our common stock on the date of the grant and vesting over four years with 25% of the shares underlying the option vesting on June 20, 2018, and 2.0833% vesting monthly thereafter; (ii) an option award for 60,000 shares granted to Christopher White on July 9, 2019, as an inducement material to Mr. White's acceptance of employment with the company in accordance with Nasdaq Listing Rule 5635(c)(4), with an exercise price equal to the closing price of our common stock on the date of the grant and vesting over four years with 25% of the shares underlying the option vesting on July 9, 2020, and 2.0833% vesting monthly thereafter; (iii) option awards for an aggregate of 54,000 shares granted to a group of key account mangers on October 31, 2019, under to the 2019 Inducement Plan, as an inducement material to each individual's acceptance of employment with the company in accordance with Nasdaq Listing Rule 5635(c)(4), each with an exercise price equal to the closing price of our common stock on the date of the grant and vesting over four years with 25% of the shares underlying the option vesting on October 31, 2021, and 2.0833% vesting monthly thereafter and (iv) an option award for 350,000 shares granted to Philip Strassburger on October 5, 2020, under to the 2019 Inducement Plan, as an inducement material to Mr. Strassburger's acceptance of employment with the company in accordance with Nasdaq Listing Rule 5635(c)(4), with an exercise price equal to the closing price of our common stock on the date of the grant and vesting over four years with 25% of the shares underlying the option vesting on September 15, 2021, and 2.0833% vesting monthly thereafter.
+(1) Consists of our compensation plans which were approved by our stockholders: the 2006 Plan, the 2014 Plan, the 2021 Plan, and the 2014 ESPP.
+As described above under "-2014 Employee Stock Purchase Plan", the 2014 ESPP includes provisions for an annual increase, to be added the first day of each fiscal year, beginning with the fiscal year ending December 31, 2015 and continuing until, and including, the fiscal year ending December 31, 2024, with such annual increase to be equal to the least of 207,402 shares of our common stock, 0.5% of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
+In 2021, such annual increase was 207,402 shares.

+(2) Includes (i) an option award for 590,000 shares granted to Mr. Mattessich on June 20, 2017, as an inducement material to Mr. Mattessich's acceptance of employment with the company in accordance with Nasdaq Listing Rule 5635(c)(4), with an exercise price equal to the closing price of our common stock on the date of the grant and vesting over four years with 25% of the shares underlying the option vesting on June 20, 2018, and 2.0833% vesting monthly thereafter; (ii) an option award for 60,000 shares granted to Christopher White on July 9, 2019, as an inducement material to Mr. White's acceptance of employment with the company in accordance with Nasdaq Listing Rule 5635(c)(4), with an exercise price equal to the closing price of our common stock on the date of the grant and vesting over four years with 25% of the shares underlying the option vesting on July 9, 2020, and 2.0833% vesting monthly thereafter; which has been partially exercised by Mr. White for the purchase of 21,249 shares of common stock to date; and (iii) option awards for an aggregate of 537,449 shares granted to employees under to the 2019 Inducement Plan, as an inducement material to each individual's acceptance of employment with the company in accordance with Nasdaq Listing Rule 5635(c)(4), each with an exercise price equal to the closing price of our common stock on the date of the grant and vesting over four years with 25% of the shares underlying the option vesting on the one-year anniversary of the vesting commencement date and 2.0833% vesting monthly thereafter.